How Do You Paint Your Sights

 Things To Overcome

 My Dad taught me to clean his guns at the age of 10-years-old so naturally his way was the only way to clean them.
-That method was to use his aluminum rod sections that screwed together to form a gun cleaning rod.
+I suppose you have heard, My way or the highway! and in those days that was the way it was.
+Anyway, that method was to use his aluminum rod sections that screwed together to form a longer gun cleaning rod.
 This method worked and worked really well for 59 years of my life.
-If you were a “Cleaning Rod Guy” like I was, you would have a difficult time thinking that a cleaning cable can do as good of a job as a cleaning rod can do, So when I was introduced to OTIS Technology in some YouTube videos, I was very skeptical.
-But for some reason I kept going back and watching these same videos over and over again and their methods began to make sense to me.
-So there was “old school” vs “new school” going through my mind and I began to see how cables might have a place in the gun cleaning world.
+If you were a “Cleaning Rod Guy” like I was, you would have a difficult time thinking that a cleaning cable can do as good of a job as a cleaning rod can do.

 Final Comments